puppeteer/puppeteer/docs/api/puppeteer.httpresponse.json.md

 # HTTPResponse.json() method

-Promise which resolves to a JSON representation of response body.

-#### Signature:
+### Signature:

 ```typescript
 class HTTPResponse {
   json(): Promise<any>;
 }
 ```

+Promise which resolves to a JSON representation of response body.

 **Returns:**